Are bees going extinct?

-The decline in bees' diversity and abundance would have a serious impact on how our natural world functions.
-This includes our food crops.
+The decline in bees' diversity and abundance would have a serious impact on how the natural world functions, including our crops.
 Bees pollinate much of the food that makes our diets healthy and tasty – from the apple in our lunchbox, to the tomatoes on our pizza.

 Bee facts and figures